sonnyp/JSON8/packages/merge-patch/README.md

 // JSONPatch will fail to apply because doc.a doesn't exist
 ```

-I might add an option to the toJSONPatch method later to produce a succeful JSON Patch but the only way to do this is to pass the document as well.
+I might add an option to the toJSONPatch method later to produce a successful JSON Patch but the only way to do this is to pass the document as well.
 Let me know if there is any interest or [contribute](https://github.com/JSON8/merge-patch/blob/master/CONTRIBUTING.md).

 [↑](#json8-merge-patch)

 # Tests

 ```
-npm install -g eslint mocha babel npm test
+npm install mocha browserify
+npm test
 ```